 Let go of Your Story

-It is our job to say, “fuck it” to anything that stands in the way of setting our heart on fire and sharing our passion and purpose with the world.
+It is our job to say “fuck it” to anything that stands in the way of setting our hearts on fire and sharing our passion and purpose with the world.